doconnell2020/Pressure-Scanner/README.md

 ------------

 Download the pressure_scanner.py file
-Ensure the appropriate libraries are installed as seen in the import statements.
+Ensure the appropriate libraries are installed as seen in the import statements: os re datetime pip install python-dateutil plotly

 Quickstart Guide
 ----------------

 Locate the PATH to your own data folders and edit the source code as required.

-Note: The output settings in the Report setting of any and all Methods on your Chemstation Software must eb set to generate .CSV files to work properly.
+Note: The output settings in the Report setting of any and all Methods on your Chemstation Software must be set to generate .CSV files to work properly.
 This is what the scanner is looking for.
-Ensure this setting is set up appropriately befor using the program.
+Ensure this setting is set up appropriately before using the program.

 Contribute
 ----------